nayan-agrawal/javascript-notes/notes/Functions.md

 > Functions are heart ♥ of Javascript.

 ### Q: What is Function statement?
-Below way of creating function are function statement.
+Declaring and defining a function is known as function statement also known as function declaration.
 ```js
 function a() {
   console.log("Hello");